k0retux/fuddly/docs/source/targets.rst

      has also an identifier but it is set automatically by the ``NetworkTarget``.

-   line 8
+   line 9
-     We set some time constraints: ``fbk_timeout`` for gathering feedback from all the interfaces; ``sending_delay`` for sending data to the target or waiting for client connections before sending data to them.
+     We set some time constraints: ``fbk_timeout`` for gathering feedback from all the interfaces; ``sending_delay`` for sending data to the target (client mode) or waiting for client connections before sending data to them (server mode).